runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/custom-validator.html.md

 The TypeScript compiler will flag these at compile time.
 But what if your code is used from JavaScript where there is no compile time, nor compile time type checking?

+# Passing custom options to a custom validation decorator

 Using the decorator factory pattern we can easily pass parameters to use in validation.
+This can be used for customizing the validation.
+In our example above, the `speed` field might be limited to a specific range of speeds.
+We don't want to get a speeding ticket, after all.

 ```ts
 function IsCustomRange(min: number, max: number) {